Sh0ckWaveZero/msl-school/README.md

 - `bun prepare`: Setup git hooks via Husky
 - `turbo dev`: Alternative development mode via Turborepo
 - `biome check`: Lint and format code

+## Docker Development Setup

+This project includes a Docker setup for development to ensure a consistent environment.

+### Prerequisites

+- Docker Desktop installed on your machine.

+### Running the Application with Docker Compose

+1.  **Clone the repository:**
+    ```bash
+    git clone <repository-url>
+    cd msl-school-api
+    ```

+2.  **Environment Variables:**
+    Create a `.env` file in the `apps/server/` directory by copying the example:
+    ```bash
+    cp apps/server/.env.example apps/server/.env
+    ```
+    Update the `.env` file with your specific configurations, especially `DATABASE_URL` and `CORS_ORIGIN`.

+3.  **Build and Run:**
+    From the root of the project, run:
+    ```bash
+    docker-compose up --build
+    ```
+    This command will:
+    - Build the Docker image for the `server` application if it doesn't exist or if `Dockerfile` has changed.
+    - Start the `server` container.
+    - The server will be accessible at `http://localhost:3000` by default.

+4.  **Accessing Prisma Studio (if applicable and configured):**
+    If you need to access Prisma Studio, ensure your `DATABASE_URL` is correctly set up and accessible from the Docker container.
+You might need to run Prisma commands directly inside the container or expose the database port if it's also running in Docker.

+    To run commands inside the running `server` container:
+    ```bash
+    docker-compose exec server bun <your-command>
+    # Example:
+    docker-compose exec server bun prisma studio
+    ```

+5.  **Stopping the Application:**
+    To stop the containers, press `Ctrl+C` in the terminal where `docker-compose up` is running, or run:
+    ```bash
+    docker-compose down
+    ```

+### Directory Structure for Docker

+-   `apps/server/Dockerfile`: Defines the image for the Bun server application.
+-   `docker-compose.yml`: Orchestrates the services, including the server and potentially a database.

+### Notes

+-   The `apps/server` directory is mounted as a volume, so changes to your code will be reflected live in the container (thanks to `bun run --hot`).
+-   The `packages` directory is also mounted to ensure shared libraries are available and updated.
+-   Ensure your `DATABASE_URL` in `apps/server/.env` points to a database accessible from within the Docker network.
+If you're running a database service via `docker-compose` (like the commented-out `db` service in `docker-compose.yml`), you'd typically use the service name (e.g., `db`) as the host in your `DATABASE_URL`.